extreme-top/extreme-top/README.md

 <h2> About Me </h2>

 <p>
-  I'm a dynamic Computer Science Student, currently in second year at the University Of Leeds (UK) pursuing a degeree in Computer Science.
-I have a deep interest in software development, and have been creating projects throughout my degree and also on a personal level too.
+  I'm a dynamic Computer Science Student, currently in second year at the University Of Leeds (UK) pursuing a degree in Computer Science.
+I have a deep interest in software development, and have been creating projects throughout my degree and also on a personal level.
 </p>

 <h2> Projects </h2>